 If my loved one committed suicide, can they still have a Catholic funeral?

 We're so sorry for your loss.
-In many cases of suicide due to situations other than physician-assisted suicide, it is possible for the person to receive a Catholic funeral.
+In some cases of suicide (due to situations other than physician-assisted suicide), it is possible for the person to receive a Catholic funeral.
 Please contact your local pastor or deacon to discuss the situation with them.

 What do we believe about refugees and immigration?

-You might be surprised to learn that for Catholics, issues surrounding refugees and immigration are considered Pro-Life issues, but we believe in the dignity of all humans from conception to natural death.
+You might be surprised to learn that for Catholics issues surrounding refugees and immigration are considered Pro-Life issues.
+However, since we believe in the dignity of all humans from conception to natural death, policies concerning refugees and immigrants fall within the purview of Pro-Life beliefs.
 When we consider refugees and immigrants, we should always ask, "does this policy respect the dignity of the people involved?"
+The same is true for policies concerning the homeless, elderly, or anyone else in need of assistance.

 Here in American, the United States Catholic Council of Bishops issued a pastor letter in 2003 entitled, Strangers no Longer: Together on the Journey of Hope, which called for reforms to policies that address the causes of migration (like poverty) and the legal process of immigration.
 You can learn more about Comprehensive Immigration Reform here.